Hide mobile menu

 Why are both these rates important?

-Both rates are important depending on what information you are looking for.
+Both the interest rate and comparison rate play important roles, depending on the information you need.
 The interest rate of a loan can be used to calculate how much your repayments will be.
 A comparison rate is useful when comparing multiple loans because it’s an easier way to see a true cost comparison.

 It’s important to remember…